 The R community and some of South Africa's most forward thinking companies have come together to bring satRday back to Cape Town.
 This conference provides an opportunity to hear from and network with top Researchers, Data Scientists and Developers from the R community in South Africa and beyond.

-Some pictures from Cape Town's first satRday in February 2017.
+Some pictures from Cape Town's second satRday in March 2018.

 Dr. Stephanie Kovalchik is the lead data scientist in the Game Insight Group at Tennis Australia, the governing body of tennis in Australia, and a Research Fellow in sports analytics at the Institute of Sport, Exercise and Active Living at Victoria University.
 Her research focuses on the use of statistical methods to understand performance, game strategy, and mentality in high-performance tennis.
 Stephanie received her PhD in statistics from UCLA and her Bachelor’s of Science from Caltech.
 Stephanie is an avid R user and the author of several packages, including RISmed (an R interface to NCBI databases) and deuce (a package for tennis analytics).
 She is also the creator of the tennis analytics blog On the T and regularly writes about tennis there and on Twitter.

 A blog post that Stephanie wrote about her experience at satRday (Cape Town) 2018.